 - National Institute of Mental Health.
 (2021).
 Anxiety disorders.
 Retrieved from https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml

-I’m Kary Walters, a couples mediator, life coach, and writer with a passion for helping couples stay together and achieve their relationship goals.
+I’m Kary Walters, a wedding planner, life coach, and writer with a passion for helping couples stay together and achieve their relationship goals.
 With over a decade of experience, I specialize in self-improvement and have worked with individuals & couples facing challenges.